-This summer (2019) we have found emerald ash borer (EAB) infestations in Chapel Hill, Durham, and Chatham County.
+Last summer, 2019, we have found emerald ash borer (EAB) infestations in Chapel Hill, Durham, and Chatham County.
 EAB will do here what it has done elsewhere since its discovery in Michigan in 2002.
 It will kill over 99% of the ash trees greater than 1-inch in diameter.
 Whether the ash trees in your neighborhood are plentiful or few and far between, it doesn’t seem to matter.
 EAB is projected to kill them all.
 An updated national map can be found here.
+The pins in the adjacent map shows where we have seen EAB exit holes in infested ash trees during the course of our local tree assessments since the summer.
 Treatment options, considerations, and additional information found below.

 Soil Drench: For high-value individual trees on your property the NC Forest Service recommends treating them with preventative insecticides now.
 Imidacloprid soil drench is a cost-effective do-it-yourself treatment that can be done on an annual basis with no special tools.
 An Ohio study has shown that imidacloprid applied at the highest allowed application rate was effective on trees up to 22” dbh (“diameter at breast height”).
 While not currently locally available under the most effective formulations/labelings, this insecticide is widely available online (currently as Quali-Pro Imidacloprid 2F, as Criterion 2F, and as Lada 2F).
 One gallon of any of these formulations is sufficient to treat three 15” dbh trees every year for seven years.
 Trees are ideally treated in the spring, but summer and fall applications can also be effective.
 Product label instructions must be read, understood, and followed.